david-meza/strategic-planning-measures/readme.md

 ### Setting up the test environment

-This application uses RSpec Rails, Guard, and Factory Girl for testing.
+This application uses RSpec Rails, Guard, Shoulda matchers, and Factory Girl for testing.

 * To prepare your test database after first cloning/forking this repository run `rake db:test:prepare`
 * To run all tests one time simple run `rspec` or `bundle exec rspec` if you don't have the gem installed globally